How Persistence and Medical Partnership Impact Diagnosis

 The amount of relief that rushed over me was immense.
 This year, after finally obtaining a diagnosis and effective treatment for my chronic vomiting, I told my GI specialist, "Thank you for not giving up on me," and in return, he expressed his gratitude for my research, persistence, suggestions, and questions as it helps him be a better doctor.
 Hearing a provider acknowledge this was an incredible feeling!

-Perhaps my other providers feel the same as these 2 but just haven't expressed it.
+Perhaps my other providers feel the same as these two but just haven't expressed it.
 It is another glaring reminder about the importance of medical partnership with our providers and that it is a two-way street.

 Our providers need us to be comfortable asking questions, pushing for answers, and advocating for ourselves.
 And we need our providers to listen to us and take us seriously.

-Self-advocacy skills are the most important at times when a provider doesn't take us seriously.
+Self-advocacy skills are most important at times when a provider doesn't take us seriously.
 I share some of my best advocacy tips in another article.
-These advocacy skills I've built, and my refusal to give up have served me well thus far, regardless of how long it takes to find an answer and possible treatment plan.
+These advocacy skills I've built, and my refusal to give up, have served me well thus far, regardless of how long it takes to find an answer and possible treatment plan.

 Join the conversation